 Remember what I said about coffee bean freshness?
 It’s fleeting.

-The best way to preserve those amazing flavors is to buy whole beans, then grind them just before you brew.
+The best way to preserve those amazing flavors is to buy whole beans (not pre-ground), then grind them just before you brew.
 This keeps the aromatic oils from evaporating away, keeps oxygen from breaking down the crisp acids into bitter compounds, and ensures the coffee’s natural sugars stay sweet.

 Grinding your own beans is part of the Staying Grounded experience, especially when done using a manual grinder.
 As you feel the beans breaking down inside the grinder, you smell the rising aromas and feel connected to your upcoming mug of coffee.